YLKnight/YLKnight.github.io/index.md

 Here is **Guang Yang**.

-I am a PhD candidate majoring in **Data Science** at City University of Hong Kong.
+I am a PhD candidate majoring in **Statistics** in School of Data Science, City University of Hong Kong.

 <br>